TelstraClear: Fixed line technologies

 TelstraClear also offered DOCSIS cable modem internet access within TelstraClear's own (built) network.
-TelstraClear offered standard speeds of up to 15 Mbit/s, and TelstraClear have also released 100 Mbit/s plans with 10Mbit/s upload.
+TelstraClear offered standard speeds of up to 15 Mbit/s, and TelstraClear have also released 100 Mbit/s plans with 10 Mbit/s upload.

 Since late 2009, new connections were only available on Clearnet.

 IT and security

 With the acquisition of Sytec and the formation of Enterprise and Government division, TelstraClear provided managed network solutions, ICT services (such as desktop and device management and co-location), enterprise comms and contact center solutions.
 In addition under the DMZGlobal brand TelstraClear provided Internet security, managed security, and security consulting services.

 Television

 TelstraClear operated the Hybrid Fibre Cable pay television network under the brand "InHomeTV".
-It was developed by Saturn Communications in Wellington, Kapiti and Christchurch, prior to the sale to Telstra, and formerly known as Saturn TV.
+It was developed by Saturn Communications in Wellington, Kāpiti and Christchurch, prior to the sale to Telstra, and formerly known as Saturn TV.
 The network infrastructure includes twisted pair cabling used for residential and business local telephone service.

 Programming is sourced from SKY Network Television following an agreement in 2002 and also locally received and sourced channels.
 The agreement allowed TelstraClear to distribute and bill for services provided by SKY Network Television on its own InHome digital TV network.

 In September 2010, TelstraClear released their own PVR called the T-BOX.
 The launch followed the release by parent company Telstra (AU) of a similar product.

 As of June 2011 TelstraClear ceased all analogue transmission on its cable network.

 In May 2012 TelstraClear started sourcing its own Pay Per View movies and changes its branding to InHome Movies.

 InHomeTV was available on TelstraClear's HFC Cable network in Wellington, Christchurch and Kapiti.
 The service was only available if bundled with TelstraClear's telephony service or internet products.